SAP-samples/fiori-elements-opensap/week3/unit3.md

     ![](images/unit3/img_060.png)

-4. Enter the following in New Column Parameters section,
+4. Click on the **Reset** button, then enter the following in New Column Parameters section,
     * Enter **AcceptedTravels** as **Qualifier**.
     * Select **Description** from **Property** dropdown.
     * Enter **Travel** as **Label**.